nicolasperezdeo/recruiter-autoresponse/README.md

 ## the autoresponse

 ```
 Thanks so much for reaching out.
 I'm always interested in hearing about what new and exciting opportunities are out there.
-As a software engineer I'm sure you can imagine that I get a very high volume of recruiters reaching out on LinkedIn.
+As a software engineer, I'm sure you can imagine that I get a very high volume of recruiters reaching out on LinkedIn.
 It is a wonderful position of privilege to be in and I'm thankful for it.

 It does however mean that I don't have the time to hop on a call with everyone who reaches out.
 A lot of the time, incoming messages represent a very poor fit indeed.

 I would love to continue the conversation, but before I do, I'd like to level set around the level of seniority that you're looking for.

-Can you send along the company name, a job description and, total compensation details for the role you're reaching out in reference to?
+Can you send along with the company name, a job description, and, total compensation details for the role you're reaching out in reference to?

-While I very much appreciate the fact that exceptionally talented and engaged recruiters reach out consistently, sorting serious and high quality opportunities from spam would be a full time job without an autoresponder.
+While I very much appreciate the fact that exceptionally talented and engaged recruiters reach out consistently, sorting serious and high-quality opportunities from spam would be a full-time job without an autoresponder.

 In the absence of detailed information regarding the nature of the opportunity in question, I will be unavailable for further discussion.
 Thanks again for reaching out!

 I look forward to hearing from you.
-Albert
+Nicolas.
 ```

 ## The autoresponse - Not interested